Stefan Herbst

-Stefan Herbst (born 17 May 1978 in Leipzig, Germany) is a 2-time Olympics swimmer from Germany.
+Stefan Herbst (born 17 May 1978 in Leipzig) is a two-time Olympics swimmer from Germany.
 He swam for Germany at the 2000 and 2004 Olympics.
 He is the brother of fellow Olympic swimmer Sabine Herbst and uncle of young swimmer Ramon Klenz.

 Stefan made his international swimming debut at the 1998 World Championships.
 He has competed in Freestyle Relay and Men's 200m Freestyle.